 kitchen lunchroom.
 Offices are provided with Printed Guidelines to post in their office kitchen

 Once per week, the contractor picks up the bag and replaces it with an empty one, and "cycles" the food scraps to

 central collection point on campus.
 From there, a larger

 truck transports the material, along with other compostables from

-campus, to the Green Mountain Compost facility
+campus, the remaining 5 miles to Green Mountain Compost in Williston.

 Frequently Asked Questions (FAQ's)

-Why is this program being implemented?
+Why was the program implemented?